alRex-U/ParCool/docs/parcool-gude-on-web-v3.0.0.0/actions/fast_run.md

 ### How to use

-- Continue to press Dash key during sprinting
+- Continue to press Fast Run key during sprinting